hdfiresky/Dramaverse/backend-v2.md

     -   **Full Admin Panel Backend**: Provides protected API endpoints for admins to manage all users.
     -   **Real-Time Sync**: When a user makes a change on one device, the server instantly pushes a granular update event to all of that user's other logged-in devices.
     -   **Server-Side Processing**: Offloads all heavy filtering, sorting, and pagination logic to the server.
+    -   **Optimized Auth Flow**: Both the `/api/auth/login` and `/api/auth/register` endpoints return the full user data payload (user profile, favorites, statuses, etc.) upon success.
+This eliminates the need for a second API call from the frontend, fixing the "failed to fetch user data" error and improving performance.
+    -   **Conflict Resolution**: Includes logic to detect and handle data sync conflicts, essential for robust multi-device offline PWA support.

 ## 2. Initial Setup